Look up free King County public records on anyone right away using the tools provided in this resource.

 There are two types of background checks that are carried out in King County; these are personal and professional checks.

-Background Check Statutes & Protections for King County Residents
+Background Check Statutes & Protections for King County WA Residents

-Warrant information is considered public record in the state of Washington but the state does not have a database that can be accessed to find this information.
-King County warrants can be found by contacting the either the King County Superior Court Clerk’s Office or the Washington Department of Corrections.
+Warrant information is considered public record in the state of Washington, but the state does not have a database that can be accessed to find this information.
+King County warrants can be conveniently obtained by contacting either the King County Superior Court Clerk’s Office or the Washington Department of Corrections.

-Therefore, the AOC recommends that individuals who are looking to find if someone has a warrant will need to directly contact the court where the case was filed.12 In this case, requesters should contact the King County Superior Court Clerk’s Office who maintains a King County Superior Court Clerk’s Office Warrant Search tool that can be used to find warrant information.
+Therefore, the AOC recommends that individuals who are looking to find out if someone has a warrant will need to directly contact the court where the case was filed.12 In this case, requesters should contact the King County Superior Court Clerk’s Office, which maintains a King County Superior Court Clerk’s Office Warrant Search tool that can be used to find warrant information.

 If more information is required, interested parties can contact the Supreme Court Clerk.13